Key figures and topics behind the Diana Panorama interview controversy | Press and Journal

 – Allegations made by Earl Spencer

-Diana’s brother has made a string of allegations about the circumstances leading up to her now infamous Panorama interview in 1995, in which she sent shockwaves through the monarchy with details about the state of her marriage to the Prince of Wales.
+The princess’ brother has made a string of allegations about the circumstances leading up to Diana’s now infamous Panorama interview in 1995, in which she sent shockwaves through the monarchy with details about the state of her marriage to the Prince of Wales.

 Earl Spencer claims that in the weeks before the programme, Martin Bashir showed him “false bank statements” that related to alleged payments made to two members of the royal household by the security services.